opensvc/docs.opensvc.com/source/agent.template.DEFAULT.conf.rst

 	#
 	#  desc:  The duration in seconds the agent wait for the action lock
 	#         acquisition before aborting the action.
 The svcmgr --waitlock
-	#         parameter overides this option.
+	#         parameter overrides this option.
 	#
 	;lock_timeout = 60